Employee Benefits

 OPTIONAL BENEFITS

-offered to all eligible employees through payroll deduction for which all of the cost is paid by the employee.
+Eligible employees may voluntarily elect additional optional benefits through payroll deduction for which all of the cost is paid by the employee.
 Although the county does not contribute to the cost of these benefits, employees may benefit from lower group rates, tax savings and the convenience of payroll deduction.

 Life Insurance